 The concept of reasonable assurance is significant because it should guide assessments of the validity and reliability of the financial statements by external auditors, as well as the effectiveness of internal control by management and internal audit.
 Consequently it comes into play in determining auditor negligence and professional liability.

 To better understand reasonable assurance, perhaps it can help to scrutinize more closely why absolute assurance is not possible.
 Auditors are unable to obtain absolute assurance not because they conduct engagements with insufficient care, but because limitations inherent in the process restrict the ability to guarantee absolute assurance.

 Such intrinsic limitations of an audit include:

-Limitations as agreed upon in engagement letter or as applied or forced by the management
+- Limitations as agreed upon in engagement letter or as applied or forced by the management; and

 Reasonable assurance would appear to be determined on an audit-by-audit basis specific to the factors of the engagement.
 A review of case law involving auditor liability unfortunately does not shed much light on the concept as the analyses are fact-specific and provide little interpretation.

 The accounting and audit profession should continue to strive for a more descriptive and concrete definition of reasonable assurance so that investors and other financial statement users are more certain on what an audit opinion delivers.
 If auditors themselves do not have a good grasp of the concept they potentially may not require as much evidence to achieve reasonable assurance, especially in areas where they believe the risk is low.